-$^{^{15}}$ For interpretation, we standardize the new covariate depending on threshold $p \in [0,1]$ as
+&lt;sup>8For interpretation, we standardize the new covariate depending on threshold $p \in [0,1]$ as

 Therefore, we include "same language migrants" in our gravity equation under three alternative specifications: (i) for the whole sample (Table 4, Columns 1 and 2); (ii) only for country pairs with common language scarcity above 0.9 (Columns 3 and 4); and (iii) only for country pairs with common language scarcity above 0.95 (Columns 5 and 6).
 For FDI, the corresponding coefficient increases along with the threshold on common language scarcity (Columns 2, 4, and 6) and becomes significant at the 0.95 threshold; the latter specification still covers 46 percent of all observations.
-The effect from "same language migrants" is large, with a coefficient of 0.78 for the 0.95 threshold (Column 6); it comes on top of the broadly unchanged effect for bilateral immigrants - a composite effect of 0.18 when common language scarcity is set to 0.95 which is close its median value.
-Thus for country pairs with few common language skills, third-country immigrants with the "right" languages may act as substitutes for bilateral immigrants.16 This substitutive relationship also remains statistically significant when we use a kinked functional form similar to the one discussed earlier to model the scarcity threshold (cf. Figure 2).
+The effect from "same language migrants" is large, with a coefficient of 0.78 for the 0.95 threshold (Column 6); it comes on top of the broadly unchanged effect for bilateral immigrants - a composite effect of 0.18 when common language scarcity is set to 0.95.
+Thus for country pairs with few common language skills, third-country immigrants with the "right" languages may act as substitutes for bilateral immigrants.
+This substitutive is also statistically significant using a function with a kink such as the one discussed earlier to model the scarcity threshold.

 It is remarkable that we find a robust effect on FDI exactly for those third-country immigrants that have the "right" language skills to communicate with FDI host country residents.
-It is nevertheless conceivable that factors other than language skills may enable migrants that do not come from the FDI host country to nevertheless facilitate FDI.
+It is nevertheless conceivable that factors other than language skills may enable migrants to facilitate FDI.
 One possible such factor is cultural familiarity, which is often proxied by geographical proximity.
 We test this hypothesis by including immigrants from the FDI host country's neighbors in our gravity equation.
 It turns out that there is no significant effect from "neighborhood" immigrants on bilateral FDI in general (Table 5, columns 1 and 2).
-However, if neighboring countries have a large language overlap with the FDI host country (e.g. Chile and Peru) and if common language skills between FDI origin and host country are also scarce, there is a small but significant positive correlation between immigrants from neighboring countries and bilateral outward FDI (Table 5, Columns 4 and 6).
-Once again, the coefficients for bilateral immigrants are almost unchanged from our basic results (Table 2).
+However, if neighboring countries have a large language overlap with the FDI host country (e.g. Chile and Peru) and if common language skills between FDI origin and host country are also scarce, immigrants from neighboring countries have a small but significant positive effect on bilateral outward FDI (Table 5, Columns 4 and 6).
+Once again, the coefficients for bilateral immigrants are almost unchanged from our basic results (Table 3).

-16The negative effect on exports, which is significant in Column 3, may simply reflect more third-country migrants making exports to their home country more profitable.
+&lt;sup>9The negative effect on exports, which is significant in Column 3, may simply reflect more third-country migrants making exports to their home country more profitable.

 So far, we have assumed a double-log-linear relationship between immigrants and outward FDI.
-We now explore whether FDI is subject to decreasing returns to immigrants (Table 6, Columns 1 to 4).
+We now explore whethere FDI is subject to decreasing returns to immigrants (Table 6, Columns 1 to 4).
 First, we exclude the 25 percent largest bilateral immigrant stocks from our sample because we expect immigrants to have a larger effect in less developed migration corridors (Columns 1 and 2).
 Second, we exclude the favorite corridor of each country of origin from the sample (Columns 3 and 4).
-Under both specifications, the composite effect of the bilateral immigrant stock on outward FDI at median "common language scarcity" is substantially smaller (at 0.08 and 0.10, respectively) than in our basic regression (0.21; Table 2).
+Under both specifications, the composite effect of the bilateral immigrant stock on outward FDI at median "common language scarcity" is substantially smaller (at 0.08 and 0.10, respectively) than in our basic regression (0.21; Table 3).
 In the presence of decreasing returns, we would expect the composite effect to be larger, rather than smaller, than for the full sample.
 Hence our estimates provide no evidence of decreasing returns in the relationship between bilateral immigrants and outward FDI.